 The Hilton Surpass Card is Hilton and Amex’s mid-tier card.
 It offers complimentary Gold Status and 10 Priority Pass airport lounge passes per year.
 You can also get a free weekend night after spending $15,000 per year on the card.

-Most people will get more value from the Hilton Surpass.
+Most people will get more value from the Hilton Surpass Card.
 However, the Hilton Honors Card is the better option for those who are averse to annual fees or do not stay at Hilton hotels often.

 Chase World of Hyatt Card